JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 To override different methods with clashing Kotlin signatures, you can add a `@Suppress("CONFLICTING_OVERLOADS")` annotation to the class.

 > Suppressing an error on clashing Kotlin signatures is a temporary workaround.
-The stability isn't guaranteed in this case,
+Stability isn't guaranteed in this case so
 > use it with caution.
 We're working on fixing this behavior in future Kotlin releases.
 >
 {type="warning"}